ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream on which to operate
+- `streamId` -- stream identifier for the request
-- `index` -- index of the value to remove
+- `index` -- string representation of the index value

-Removes the value at index from the specified stream.
+Removes the event at `index` from the specified stream.
 Precision can matter when finding a value.
-If index is a DateTime, use the round-trip format given by `.ToString(“o”)`.
+If the index is a DateTime, use the round-trip format specifier: `DateTime.ToString(“o”)`.

 #RemoveValues
 ```